David-Zvekic/TokensVisible/README.md

 11. Token MultiVision - A setting to control how a player may have vision from multiple tokens simultaneously.

+12. Blind Tokens Controllable - The GM may not want players to know exactly where their blind or unconscious character is.
+Standard Foundry Behavior lets players see and control their tokens even with no vision, however by disabling this setting blind tokens will no longer be controlled by players.
+Players with no vision source to the blind token will not see the token on the map; They will not be able to cycle to it or control it.
+Players will need to rely on the GM to move their blinded tokens.

 ## COMPATIBILITY